 Stanley Black & Decker’s U.S. Presence

-We are proud to employ more than 17,000 people across 49 manufacturing facilities in the U.S. Roughly 40% of the products that we manufacture and sell in the U.S., are made in the U.S. with global materials, which is key to our company’s “Make Where We Sell” strategy here in America and elsewhere across the globe.
+We are proud to employ 19,000 people across 49 manufacturing facilities in the U.S. Roughly 40% of the products that we manufacture and sell in the U.S., are made in the U.S. with global materials, which is key to our company’s “Make Where We Sell” strategy here in America and elsewhere across the globe.
 For example, our employees make tape measures in New Britain, Connecticut, CRAFTSMAN toolboxes in Sedalia, Missouri and DEWALT power tools in Jackson, Tennessee and Fort Mill, South Carolina.

 For several years, and on an ongoing basis, we have been increasing production in the U.S., building new factories, adding jobs, and contributing to our national and local economies and communities.
 We have also brought more manufacturing jobs back to the U.S., increasing our manufacturing workforce by 40 percent since 2015.